Does your baby have sensitive skin that is prone to rashes? Are you wondering if the rash is caused by the heat or something else?

 - Dress for comfort: Make sure your baby is always dressed comfortably.
 If you are getting hot, chances are your baby is too.
 Weather appropriate and loose-fitting clothing can help decrease the chances of your baby suffering from a heat rash.

 - Limit car rides in hot temperatures: A car seat has little to no ventilation and your rear-facing babe isn’t receiving much of the air conditioning you have blasting.
 There is a high chance the sun is beating directly down on your baby too.
 You can purchase a sun shade for your car to help make the ride a little cooler.
-If you have to be in the car for a while, maybe try to plan your trip for the afternoon.
+If you have to be in the car for a while, maybe try to plan your trip for the morning.

 - Stay out of the sun: If you know it is going to be a super hot day, you should probably try to find an indoor activity.
 If you have to be outside, find a nice shaded area or put a sun hat on your baby to help it stay cool.